Learn more about degree requirements including advising, registration, plan of study, culminating experience and graduation.

 Students completing the all-course option will complete 5 elective courses (15 credits) as well as an e-portfolio that showcases the knowledge learned from the Sustainable Transportation and Logistics master’s program and highlights experience and competencies gained as a result of completed coursework.
 The graduate coordinator will send guidelines for the ePortfolio to students during the beginning of the students' final semester in the program.

 Grading for the portfolio is on a pass/fail basis.
-In case of failure, feedback/comments from the reviewers will be required; the student then revises and resubmits the e-portfolio for review within a timeframe of 1 week.
+In case of failure, feedback/comments from the reviewers will be required; the student then revises and resubmits the e-portfolio for review within a timeframe of one week.

 For those interested in pursuing the MS thesis option, the thesis counts for a total of 6 credits, meaning that the student only needs an additional 24 credits of coursework to graduate.
 The MS thesis must be successfully defended before the student’s MS thesis committee.
 The M.S. thesis committee is chaired by the student’s major advisor and must include at least one additional graduate faculty member from the core or affiliated faculty of SSISTL.
 The additional committee member does not need to have a specific department affiliation.
 The student’s major advisor will help to form the committee.